mikemartin/coatesgroup/content/collections/products/traditional-signage.md

 ---
 id: 1d2592aa-536e-4dfd-8901-23b7413fc22a
 blueprint: products
-title: 'Traditional Signage'
+title: 'Traditional Signage Solutions That Bring Brands to Life'
 updated_by: 481974df-e3f1-46c6-9945-1e609185f271
-updated_at: 1692610384
+updated_at: 1692629005
-text: 'Our wayfinding and building signage, pylons, directional signage, canopies, and gantries increase brand exposure while providing customers with critical information.
-Even better, our start-to-finish services ensure you’re supported from initial concept to completed rollout.'
-headline: 'Communicate Brand Messages with Impact'
 hero_image: products/traditional-signage/img_traditionalsignage_hero.jpg
 enable_hero: true
 image: products/traditional-signage/directional.png
 page_builder:
   -
     id: llaho0qe
-    title: 'Communicate your brand’s most important messages with impact.'
+    title: 'Communicate Your Most Important Messages with Impact'
-    text: 'At Coates Group, our experienced team delivers best-in-class indoor and outdoor signage that meets the highest standards of safety, compliance, and durability.
-Our solutions bring together self-service engagements and impactful messaging, enabling national and global brands to stand out from the crowd.'
+    text: 'At Coates Group, our experienced teams have been delivering best-in-class indoor and outdoor signage to meet the highest standards of safety, compliance, and durability for the world’s leading brands since 1963.
+Our solutions bring together cutting-edge technology and impactful design and messaging, enabling national and global brands to stand out from the crowd.'
     hardware:
       - b6344748-a2f8-457e-9c38-2477a1c30203
       - 69c86745-dea0-467a-834a-d008d1a9917b